 Cambridge / Harvard Square

-Part-time.
-Beautifully furnished, spacious office in a renovated psychotherapy suite in a charming historic building in the heart of Harvard Square.
+Part-time (beautifully furnished) offices in a renovated psychotherapy suite in a charming historic building in the heart of Harvard Square.
 Hardwood floors, high ceilings, A/C. Large sunny waiting room.
+Air purifiers with HEPA filtration in offices and waiting room.
 One block from Charles Hotel, Red Line (T) and bus line.
-Sublet daytime, evening, and/or weekend hours.
+Photos available upon request.
 Discounted parking available nearby.

 Dr. Carolyn Rieder